dpgraham/appium-w3c-explanation/README.md

 }
 ```

-* Appium will _not_ accept a request if it contains a standard capability prefixed with `appium:`.
-For example, this request will respond with a Bad Request error because `platformName` is a standard capability and should not be prefixed
+* Appium will _not_ accept a request if it contains a standard capability prefixed with `appium:`

 ```
 // BAD REQUEST
 Body:
 {
   capabilities: {
+    // `platformName` is a standard capability and should not be prefixed
     alwaysMatch: {'appium:platformName': 'iOS', 'appium:deviceName': 'iPhone 6s', 'appium:automationName: 'XCUITest'},
     firstMatch: [{}]
   }